Updated: Jun 27

 On the face of it, Partners resembles the simple children's game Ludo (aka Parcheesi) in that players each have four pawns that they have to move around the board to reach their home spaces.
 Partners, however, is not a roll & move game and, as the title suggests, it is a game played by two pairs working in partnership.

-Instead of dice, movement is determined by the cards played.
+As in the similar game Sorry!
+(Hasbro), movement is determined not by dice but by the cards played.
 In successive rounds, players are each dealt four cards, and each chooses one card to pass to their partner.
 The cards mostly show different movement values and those with a heart symbol are needed to allow a pawn to enter the board at their start space.
 Pawns need to make their way all around the circular board to get home but pawns landing on one of their opponents' pawns send it back to its start.
 As in Backgammon, if an opponent has two of their pawns on the same space they are immune from being bounced back to the start, and, in this instance, the player who moved gets bounced to their start.
 There are several cards with special effects; notably, a card that allows the player to switch the positions of any two pawns on the board.

 The introduction of cards to dictate movement is what turns Partners into a game of strategy, especially as players are working in partnership and are able, at the start of each round, to pass their partner a card that they think can help them.
 The winner in Partners isn't the first to get all four pawns home, it's the first partnership to get both sets of four back...